KrishnaRJ422/credit-fraud-detection/README.md

+# Real time credit card fraud detection api

-# Credit cardfraud detection using xg boost method in python which is deployed to cloud using heroku ,flask.
+Credit card fraud detection using XGBoost method in python which is deployed to cloud using heroku, flask.

 Link to comparative study: https://github.com/KrishnaRJ422/credit-card-fraud-detection